-Since starting this blog, I’ve only briefly mentioned the disease that afflicts my two youngest sons.
+Since starting this blog, I’ve only briefly mentioned the diagnosis of two youngest sons.
 If you’ve spent any time with me here, you’ve read about wheelchair crashing and hospital stays, but only as they relate to our everyday life.
-I’ve shied away from talking too much about Spinal Muscular Atrophy, or SMA, because this isn’t a blog about SMA.
-But today, in honor of Spinal Atrophy Awareness Month, I wanted to share some information with those of you who only know me through the computer screen.
-Heck, some of this info might even be new to those of you fortunate enough to spend personal time with me.
+I’ve shied away from talking too much about Spinal Muscular Atrophy, or SMA, because I didn’t want it to become the focus of this blog.
+But today, in honor of Spinal Muscular Atrophy Awareness Month, I wanted to share some information for those of you curious to know more.
 Feel free to pin, forward and share this information with anyone and everyone.

-3. SMA does not affect the sensation or cognitive skills of those effected.
 If you tickle Fulton or Teddy’s feet they laugh.
-They will interact with you like any child.
-Fulton, like many children with SMA, is extremely bright.
+They will interact with you like any child of the same age.

 “Our most educated expectation is that with NIH [National Institutes of Health] funding of $20 to $30 million annually, an effective therapy for spinal muscular atrophy can be achieved in the near term of five years or less.”

 All that said, I understand how presenting the horror of SMA and all the young lives lost can motivate people to donate time and money towards research.
-If you want to learn more, there are many great sites including Families of Spinal Muscular Atrophy, Fight SMA and the Muscular Dystrophy Association.
+Thankfully however, more charities are starting to focus on living a better life with SMA as their form of Spinal Muscular Atrophy awareness vs the dire statistics.
+If you want to learn more, there are many great sites including Cure SMA, The Gwendolyn Strong Foundation, and the Muscular Dystrophy Association.

 Questions?
 Don’t hesitate to ask!
 Drop me an email and I’ll happily respond.